EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

 \subsection{System Design}

-Based on the design goals, \systemName, finalizes with three main panels, as shown in Figure \ref{fig:system-interview-overview}.
-To illustrate interactions in \systemName, we present a walk-through with Sarah, a UX researcher designing an AI counseling chatbot for alcohol addiction.
+Based on the DG2, \systemName{}comprises with three main panels, as shown in Figure \ref{fig:system-interview-overview}.
+To illustrate interactions in \systemName{}, we present a walk-through with Sarah, a UX researcher designing an AI counseling chatbot for alcohol addiction.
 The user journey is likened to a "shopping" process, where Sarah selects ideal evaluation plans for her proposed system.
+See Figure \ref{journey1} for \textbf{User Journey 1}.